oracle-livelabs/analytics-ai/generative-ai-agent-oda/terraform/terraform.md

 ## Introduction

-This lab helps you deploy the required OCI Infrastructure and Services via a Resource Manager stack for Terraform
+This lab helps you deploy the required OCI Infrastructure and Services via a Resource Manager stack for Terraform.
+This lab is optional as the next several labs will walk through how to manually configure each service.

 Estimated Time: 30 minutes